Tourist attractions near Midrand

 Find out more details about , by visiting: www.vtm.org.za

-Other Attractions near Midrand
+Other Tourist Attractions near Midrand

 Montecasino in Johannesburg

 Montecasino in Fourways is one of the most beautiful leisure and casino centres in Johannesburg.
 The centre was designed to imitate a medieval Tuscan village, both inside and outside.
-Montecasino is also home for a great many cultural events year round.
+Montecasino is also home to a great many cultural events year round.
 Moreover it has it’s very own theater called Teatro.
 And if this wasn’t enough, the centre also has a movie theater, 30 exquisite restaurants and even a Bird Gardens for additional entertainment.

 Find out more about Montecasino at: www.tsogosun.com